 Specify an alert threshold

 Log on to the Billing Management console and specify an alert threshold on the Account Overview page.
-This way, if your account balance is lower than the alert threshold, you are automatically notified with a text message.
+If your account balance is lower than the alert threshold, the system notifies you by text message.

 Specify an automatic release time for pay-as-you-go instances to prevent unnecessary costs and overdue payments.
 For more information, see Release an instance.